 The only Vintage Game system or computer I have kept is my Game Boy DMG model.
 Based on the serial number I am guessing it was built in mid 1990.
 I had it from new and put a lot of hours on it playing games.
 It has seen better days.
 It was kept inside a case and never it an attic where it got hot.
 The case is pretty close to the original color, maybe some light yellowing.
 The display was missing lines, the glue failed on the screen cover and it fell off.
-I tried to glue the screen cover back on with super glue at some point, that held it some but ruined the “paint” on the under side of it.
+I tried to glue the screen cover back on with super glue at some point, that held it on but ruined the “paint” on the under side of it.

-The audio was being flakey at times on it at times.
+The audio was being flakey on it at times.
 The screen even when it had the lines was well a DMG Screen..
 I picked up some parts from Console 5 and somewhere else possibly on Ebay for my first pass of working on it.

 So the first pass I went with the Backlight mod and the bivert board.
 The board was great.
 The removal of the old reflective layer was bad.
 Looking at the before picture, my screen wasn’t the best to start with.